ash-project/ash_json_api/documentation/tutorials/getting-started-with-ash-json-api.md

   ...
 ```

 Routes can be defined on the resource or the domain.
-If you define them on the resource (which is our default recommendation), the resource in question must still use the `AshJsonApi.Resource` extension, and define its own type.
+If you define them on the domain (which is our default recommendation), the resource in question must still use the `AshJsonApi.Resource` extension, and define its own type.

 ### Defining routes on the domain